This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Choosing Right Herb Location

-- Soil Drainage – well-drained soil to prevent waterlogging
+- Soil Drainage – Guarantee well-draining soil conditions to prevent waterlogging and root rot in your herb garden sunlight zones

 Selecting Herb Varieties

-Choose herbs with complementary flavor profiles, such as dill, parsley, and cilantro.
+Select hardy herbs with complementary flavors, such as dill, parsley, and cilantro.
+Practice companion planting by pairing basil with tomatoes for natural pest control.

 Watering Herb Gardens